 The Ph.D degree requires further study in a more specialized branch of anthropology, requiring at least one further year of academic study.
 Students are expected to demonstrate knowledge of the discipline by successful completion of: (1) the Written Qualifying Examination administered by a three-member Departmental Doctoral Committee, (2) the Oral Qualifying Examination administered by a four-member Ph.D Doctoral Committee and, (3) the writing of an original dissertation based on original research.
 The dissertation is expected to be a significant contribution to anthropological literature and knowledge.

-Students entering the program with Master’s degree
+Students entering the program with a Master’s degree

-The department does not require any specific courses or number of courses for award of the Ph.D., but students who are entering the graduate program with a Master’s degree, whether or not in anthropology, are required to demonstrate basic knowledge of the discipline before being permitted to begin the requirements for the doctorate.
+Students who are entering the graduate program with a Master’s degree, whether or not in anthropology, are required to demonstrate basic knowledge of the discipline before being permitted to begin the requirements for the doctorate.
 It is expected that students accomplish this during the first year of academic residence through the following:

-- Nominating a three-member departmental advisory committee
+- Nominating a three-member departmental advisory committee.

-- Submitting to the student’s departmental advisory committee, for evaluation, a prior master’s paper or a research paper that was written while in graduate status in their former Master’s program.
+- Submitting to the student’s departmental advisory committee, for evaluation, a master’s paper or a research paper that was written while in graduate status in their former Master’s program.

 Students who completed the M.A in Anthropology at UCLA